felipap/nudge/nudge/README.md

 - [ ] Allow users to modify screenshot frequency.
 - [ ] Let users introspect logs.
 - [ ] Come up with an icon for release.
+- [ ] After restart past session goal, ask user what they want to do.
 - [x] Show how long goal has been active for.
 - [x] Issue: can't close the window.
 - [x] Use natural language to set goal duration.